 In Dag Allemaal, he drew two stories with 'De Pfaffs', a strip based on the popular docusoap about the former goalkeeper of the Belgian national soccerteam, Jean-Marie Pfaff.
 Afterwards, Cambré went to work for Studio 100, together with Luc Morjaeu and Bruno de Roover.
 In cooperation with inkers Steven Dupré and Randall.C, he worked on the comics based on the TV series 'Spring' and 'Mega Mindy', as well as 'Big en Betsy'.
 In addition, he followed Morjaeu to join Studio Vandersteen after the departure of Marc Verhaegen, and began assisting on 'Suske en Wiske' in early 2005.

 In 2007 he began his own comic series 'Jump' at Standaard Uitgeverij.
 Cambré does the scripts and pencil work himself, but he leaves the inking duties to Jan van Rooij.
 The series was cancelled by the publisher in 2012, but continued by Strip 2000 shortly afterwards.
 In addition, Cambré took over the 'K3' comic from Patriek Roelens in 2009 (scripts Jan Ruysbergh, ink Pol Vierset) and he began a satirical comic about the Belgian King, 'Albert & Co', in Story 2008.
 The comic was changed to 'Filip & Co' in 2013 after Albert's abdication.

-It was announced in May 2013 that Cambré and writer Marc Legendre are the authors of 'Amoras 2047', a more adult spin-off mini-series for 'Suske en Wiske'.
-The online teasers of the comic and its press release with an obituary notice for main character Wiske had caused quite a stir in the previous months.
+Between 2013 and 2015 Cambré and writer Marc Legendre were the authors of the critically acclaimed 'Amoras 2047', a more adult spin-off mini-series for 'Suske en Wiske'.
+The online teasers of the comic and its press release with an obituary notice for main character Wiske had caused quite a stir in the months prior to the first publication.